The Kent State University Master’s in Criminal Justice

-Program Snapshot
+Program Overview

 Kent State University’s online Master of Arts in Criminology and Criminal Justice helps you harness your analytical skills and professional drive for an impactful career in public service.
-Shape the justice system from the inside as a skilled criminologist or criminal law professional with the theoretical and practical insights gained in our interdisciplinary master’s in criminal justice.
+Shape the justice system from the inside as a skilled criminologist or criminal law professional with the theoretical and practical insights gained in the interdisciplinary master’s in criminal justice.

 Complete your degree in as few as two years with Kent State’s flexible online course delivery and sophisticated learning management system.
-Whether you’re a working professional or are continuing studies after earning your bachelor’s degree, our online master’s in criminology and criminal justice will help you take the next step in your career development without putting the rest of your life on hold.
+Whether you’re a working professional or are continuing studies after earning your bachelor’s degree, the online master’s in criminology and criminal justice will help you take the next step in your career development without putting the rest of your life on hold.

 - 30 credits, consisting of 10 courses